KennyBanwo23/heart-disease-prediction/README.md

 It consists of 13 attributes of 1025 patients.

 ## AIM OF THE PROJECT
-To predict whether patients have heart disease or no using their medical attributes and to determine the model with the highest accuracy.
+To predict whether patients have heart disease or not using their medical attributes and to determine the model with the highest accuracy.

 ## DATA DICTIONARY
 1. Age: Patients age in years